 The Board of Directors is responsible for developing NAL's approach to governance.
 There are currently six members of the Board, including four independent oil and gas businessmen; a representative from Manulife; and NAL’s President & CEO.
 Members are (from left to right): Jeffrey Smith, Kevin Adolphe, William Eeuwes, Brian Lemke, Kevin Stashin, and Donald Driscoll.

-NAL has been a leader in establishing good corporate governance practices which are designed to align the interests of management and its owner, Manulife.
+NAL has established corporate governance practices which have been designed to align the interests of management and its owner, Manulife.

 The Board of Directors is responsible for the stewardship of the Company’s business.
 The primary responsibilities of the Board of Directors are to: